MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/resources-estimator.md

 ---
-title: Quantum Resources Estimator - Quantum Development Kit
+title: Quantum resources estimator - Quantum Development Kit
-description: Learn about the Microsoft QDK Resources Estimator, which estimates the resources required to run a given instance of a Q# operation on a quantum computer.
+description: Learn about the Microsoft QDK resources estimator, which estimates the resources required to run a given instance of a Q# operation on a quantum computer.
 author: anpaz-msft
 ms.author: anpaz@microsoft.com
 ms.date: 06/26/2020